weder96/aws-certification-learning/module-26/README.md

 - You are charged per active pipeline each month.
 Newly created pipelines are free to use during the first 30 days after creation.

+### Key Features

+- **End-to-End Automation**: CodePipeline allows you to automate the entire software delivery process, from source control to deployment.
+- **Seamless Integrations**: Easily integrates with other AWS services like CodeCommit, CodeBuild, CodeDeploy, Elastic Beanstalk, CloudFormation, and even third-party services like GitHub.
+- **Conditional Execution**: Supports conditional execution of actions, allowing you to customize workflows based on predefined criteria.
+- **Fast Delivery and Rapid Updates**: CodePipeline enables rapid application updates and faster time-to-market by automating the workflow.

+### Use Cases

+- **Automating CI/CD Pipelines**: Automates the entire pipeline process, including building, testing, and deploying applications.
+- **Continuous Integration & Delivery**: Ensures your code changes are built, tested, and deployed continuously for faster updates and releases.

 **Cheat Sheets**